-Songlines have been a prominent feature of Aboriginal cultures for over 60,000 years.
-Songlines explain the laws by which desert people have lived, and the origins of this country.
-For an elder in Central Australia, these songlines are part of life, and are second nature, whereas to outsiders explaining the significance of songlines remains incredibly difficult.
+Songlines have been a prominent feature of First Nations cultures for over 60,000 years.
+Songlines explain the laws by which people have lived, and the origins of Country.
+For many people, these songlines are part of life, and are second nature, whereas to outsiders explaining the significance of songlines remains incredibly difficult.

 Songlines trace astronomy and geographical elements in ancient stories that have helped shape the landscape to what it is today.
 They were first used as a form of communication across areas of Australia.
 Noel Pearson, in his quarterly essay A Rightful Place, compares the Songlines of Central Australia to the Odyssey, the Iliad, and the Book of Genesis - referring to these Songlines as Australia's very own Book of Genesis.

 The term ‘Songlines’ was prescribed and became popularised by author Bruce Chatwin in the 1980’s in his book ‘Songlines’.
 There was controversy over this name, as it implied that Aboriginal people would sing their way across the country like an ancient GPS or commuter map.
 While Songlines do in fact chart the landscape of Australia, there is no navigational radar interwoven into these songs.

 "The songlines shouldn't be just an anthropological footnote, but a part of Australian history as it is taught in schools.
 To tell the real story of this continent, you've got to have both histories.
 They are held in different ways, told in different ways, but are essentially complementary.
 To really belong to this place, you've got to embrace the songlines.
 They are the story of this land." - Margot Neale

 Songlines are passed from elder to elder over thousands of years.
 Many of the routes shared through songlines, are now modern highways and roads across Australia.
 The famous route across the Nullarbor between Perth and Adelaide came from songlines, as did the highway between the Kimberleys and Darwin.